mazeppa-dev/mazeppa/README.md

 [^turchin-dialogue]: Turchin, Valentin F..
 “A dialogue on Metasystem transition.”
 World Futures 45 (1995): 5-57.

 [^turchin-metavariables]: Turchin, V., and A. Nemytykh.
 Metavariables: Their implementation and use in Program Transformation.
 CCNY Technical Report CSc TR-95-012, 1995.

+[^termination-combinators]: Bolingbroke, Maximilian, Simon Peyton Jones, and Dimitrios Vytiniotis.
+"Termination combinators forever."
+Proceedings of the 4th ACM symposium on Haskell.
+2011.

 [^supercomp-by-eval]: Maximilian Bolingbroke and Simon Peyton Jones.
 2010.
 Supercompilation by evaluation.
 In Proceedings of the third ACM Haskell symposium on Haskell (Haskell '10).
 Association for Computing Machinery, New York, NY, USA, 135–146. https://doi.org/10.1145/1863523.1863540